-Name: Roger J Burrell Title: Chairman Qualifications: B. Com, L.L.B., F Fin, F.A.I.C.D., Dip Fin, Dip FMBM.
-Experience and expertise: Roger has been a Director since 1987.
+Name: Roger J Burrell Title: Chairman Qualifications: BCom, LLB, FFin, FAICD, Dip Fin, Dip FMBM Experience and expertise: Roger has been a Director since 1987.
 He is also Principal of his own legal firm and Legal Consultant to QM Properties Group.
-Roger is a former Partner at national law firm Clayton Utz (1987 - 2000) and former Partner (2000 - 2006) and Consultant (2006 - 2011) at Phillips Fox (subsequently DLA Piper/ DLA Phillips Fox).
-Other current directorships: Burrell Stockbroking Pty Ltd and related entities Former directorships (in the last 3 years): Multiple Sclerosis Society of Queensland (MSQ) Interests in shares: 88,208 beneficially held Fully Paid Ordinary Shares.
-Interests in options: None.
+Roger is a former Partner at national law firm Clayton Utz (1987 - 2000) and former Partner (2000 - 2006) and Consultant (2006 - 2011) at Phillips Fox (subsequently DLA Phillips Fox/DLA Piper Australia).
+Other current directorships: Burrell Stockbroking Pty Ltd and related entities Former directorships (in the last 3 years): None Interests in shares: 88,208 beneficially held Fully Paid Ordinary Shares.
+Interests in options: None Name: Gregory J Vickery AO Name: Title: Gregory J Vickery AO Director Title: Director Title: Qualifications: Experience and Director BA/LLB (UQ), Grad Dip Dispute Resolution (Bond) and FAICD Greg has been a Director since 2020.

-Name: Christopher T Burrell Title: Director Qualifications: M.F.M, B. Com (Hons), L.L.B.
-(Hons), F.C.A., SF Fin, M.S.A.A.
-Experience and expertise: Chris has been a Director since 1983.
-He was the Company's Chairman from 1983 to 2002.
-He has held the position of Managing Director of Burrell Stockbroking Pty Ltd since 1997.
-He was a Partner at Coopers and Lybrand, Chartered Accountants, for 15 years; a previous Director of Queensland electricity retailer, Ergon; a former member of the Industrial Research & Development Committee within the Commonwealth Department of Industry, Science and Resources; and a former State Councillor for the Securities Institute of Australia.
-Other current directorships: Burrell Stockbroking Pty Ltd and related entities, and Director of The Donald and Joan Wilson Foundation.
-Former directorships (in the last 3 years): None.
-Interests in shares: 317,359 beneficially and 173,657 non-beneficially held Fully Paid Ordinary Shares.
-Interests in options: None.
-Name: Gregory J Vickery Title: Director Qualifications: AO, F.A.I.C.D Qualifications: Experience and expertise: AO, F.A.I.C.D Greg has been a Director since 2020.
 He is a Senior Consultant at Norton Rose Fulbright, a global law firm, and was previously a Partner of the same firm for 40 years.
 He is a company and resources lawyer with a special interest and experience in corporate governance.
-He was for 10 years on the influential Federal Government Body CAMAC, which advised Treasury on the regulation of Companies and Markets.
-Experience and Greg has been a Director since 2020.
+He was for 10 years on the influential Federal Government Title: Qualifications: Experience and expertise: Other current Director BA/LLB (UQ), Grad Dip Dispute Resolution (Bond) and FAICD Greg has been a Director since 2020.
 He is a Senior Consultant at Norton Rose Fulbright, a global law firm, and was previously a Partner of the same firm for 40 years.
 He is a company and resources lawyer with a special interest and experience in corporate governance.
-He was for 10 years on the influential Federal Government Experience and expertise: Other current Greg has been a Director since 2020.
-He is a Senior Consultant at Norton Rose Fulbright, a global law firm, and was previously a Partner of the same firm for 40 years.
-He is a company and resources lawyer with a special interest and experience in corporate governance.
 He was for 10 years on the influential Federal Government Body CAMAC, which advised Treasury on the regulation of Companies and Markets.
-Experience and expertise: Other current directorships: Former directorships Greg has been a Director since 2020.
+Title: Qualifications: Experience and expertise: Other current directorships: Former directorships Director BA/LLB (UQ), Grad Dip Dispute Resolution (Bond) and FAICD Greg has been a Director since 2020.
 He is a Senior Consultant at Norton Rose Fulbright, a global law firm, and was previously a Partner of the same firm for 40 years.
 He is a company and resources lawyer with a special interest and experience in corporate governance.
 He was for 10 years on the influential Federal Government Body CAMAC, which advised Treasury on the regulation of Companies and Markets.
 Burrell Stockbroking Pty Ltd and related entities; Blue Economy CRC Ltd